DavidArakelyan/agenthub/docs/user_guide.md

 - The interface adapts to different screen sizes.
 - The canvas panel can be resized to accommodate different content types.
+- The main chat area and canvas dynamically resize in relation to each other, providing a flexible workspace.
 - Font sizes and spacing are optimized for readability.
+- Layout intelligently adjusts when the window is resized to maintain usability.

+#### Dynamic Resizing Features

+- **Interactive Divider**: The boundary between the chat and canvas areas can be dragged to adjust their relative sizes.
+- **Persistent Preferences**: Your customized layout proportions are saved and restored between sessions.
+- **Optimal Space Distribution**: When you resize one panel, the other automatically adjusts to maintain the overall layout integrity.
+- **Content-Aware Resizing**: The system intelligently redistributes space based on the type and amount of content displayed.

 ## Advanced Features